nahid18/kishor-dl/README.md

 ```sh
 pip install kishor-dl
 ```
-To start downloading, just type and run:
+After installing, create a folder in a drive with at least 2 GB empty space.
+Then to start downloading, just run inside that folder:
 ```sh
 kishor-dl
 ```